dopamine-lab/godlike/README.md

 ### Logging

 If logs are enabled in config.ini, Godlike will log:
- - Type of request (CLI/CGI) together with it's full ID (process id number and name, if provided via GODLIKE-NAME header).
+ - Type of request (CLI/CGI) together with it's full ID (process sequential number and name, if provided via GODLIKE-NAME header).
  - Current date and timestamp.
  - RNG seed - initial seed value and number of requests after initial seed.
  - Time seed - Initial timestamp, time scale, min and max time steps and real timestamp when last used.